cobbzilla/mobiletto/README.md

     //   * secret: ignored, can be null
     //   * opts object:
     //     * readOnly: optional, never change anything on the filesystem; default is false
+    //     * fileMode: optional, permissions used when creating new files, default is 0600. can be string or integer
-    //     * mode: optional, filesystem permissions to set when creating new files and directories, default is 0700
+    //     * dirMode: optional, permissions used when creating new directories, default is 0700. can be string or integer
-    //     * cacheSize: optional, LRU cache for `list` results const local = await mobiletto('local', '/home/ubuntu/tmp', null, {mode: '0700', cacheSize: 100})
+    //     * cacheSize: optional, LRU cache for `list` results const local = await mobiletto('local', '/home/ubuntu/tmp', null, {fileMode: 0o0600, dirMode: '0700', cacheSize: 100})

     // To use 's3' driver:
     //   * key: AWS access key